God's Crooked Lines: Plot

 In 1979, Alice Gould de Almenara enters a psychiatric ward.
 Left at the gates by a man, she is interrogated by Dr. Ruipérez, who reads a letter by Dr. Donadío.
 Alice insists that she has been "legally abducted" by her husband, Heliodoro, so he could seize her riches.
 Dr. Castell introduces the facility to Alice, who starts doing investigative fieldwork on the death of Dr. Raimundo García del Olmo's son, Damián.
 Alice (or Alicia) gets acquainted with Ignacio Urquieta and the twins (Rómulo and Remo), as well as the Gnome, a sexual molester protected by the Elephant Man, who shows animosity towards Rómulo.
 Alice attends sessions led by Dr. Arellano.

 Running along the primary timeline, a secondary timeline starts on a rainy night, in which a fire and riot take place and a corpse is found in one of the cells.
 In this timeline, Urquieta is incriminated by the cops (after which a forensic doctor also comes into action) and later cleared of suspicions.

-In the main timeline, Urquieta is interrogated by Alicia about whether he suffers from schizophrenia, the condition Alice believes Damián's killer suffers from.
-It starts raining, and it becomes evident that Urquieta suffers from an irrational fear of water.
+In the main timeline, Urquieta is interrogated by Alicia about whether he has schizophrenia, the condition Alice believes Damián's killer has.
+It starts raining, and it becomes evident that Urquieta has an irrational fear of water.
 Urquieta later reveals that Damián was at odds with the Gnome.

 Alicia is hit in the forest by the Gnome, waking up tied to a bed with Arellano telling her she is the presumed killer of the Gnome, although she has trouble remembering what happened after the hit.
 Alice personally meets Director Samuel Alvar, claiming that she has already exchanged letters with him upon guidance from García del Olmo so she could know how to enter the institution.
 Alvar denies this.
 Alicia attacks Alvar and tries to escape, only to be sedated.